The Person Meditation

 February 4, 2021

-A simple yet profound shift in thinking can give you greater peace and sense of control.
+A simple shift in thinking can give you greater peace and sense of control.

 I recently watched Crash (2005) for the first time.
 It’s a bit reductionist, but the film sketches character vignettes of several Los Angeles residents with entangled stories.
 Its exploration of identity and prejudice reminded me of a practice I started years ago.
 This practice may help you feel more empathetic, more in control, and less jerked around by the outside world.
 With divisiveness and identity politics abound, I would like to share the Person Meditation with you.

-Anybody.
-Any size, shape, sound, or color.
-Look around a room, scan the gallery of participants in a video conference, listen to the voices of a crowd.
+Look around the room, scan the gallery of participants in a video conference, listen to the murmuring voices of the crowd.
 As each individual enters your mind, think: Person.
 When somebody appears in a daydream: Person.
-It’s such a simple practice, you’ll be surprised at the impact it can have on your thinking.
+It’s such a simple practice, you may be surprised at the impact it can have.

-I created the Person Meditation in 2016 after trying dating apps for the first time.
+Trying dating apps for the first time in 2016 inspired me to consciously implement this practice.
 Swiping through profiles demanded a lot of snap judgments.
-Dating apps cranked into overdrive the split-second profiling we do all the time in the real world.
-I realized it wasn’t just dating apps where I was making judgments with laughably little information about people.
+We size people up in milliseconds all the time in the real world, and dating apps cranked this rapid profiling into overdrive.
+I felt uncomfortable passing judgment with laughably little information about people.
 Thinking “person” any time I saw a face was an attempt to consciously rewire my brain.

 Using this meditation in daily life, my mind wanted to interrupt and keep putting labels on people.
 What I saw in the mirror depended too much on the transient feelings of the day.
 Feeling down?
 Loser.
 Feeling high?
 Boss!
 But I wasn’t changing; only my feelings were.
 And how we treat others is a reflection of how we treat ourselves, right?
-In self-conscious times, I threw labels around like it was my side gig.
-It felt so fickle.
-If a label weren’t immediately obvious, I might feel a sort of tabloid curiosity.
+In times when I felt insecure, I threw labels around like it was my side gig.
+And if a label weren’t immediately obvious, I might feel a sort of tabloid curiosity.

-It was like my mind wanted to put people in boxes just to feel a sense of certainty.
+Putting people in boxes helps us feel a sense of certainty.
 But the world is uncertain.
 And over time, the word “person” started intervening unconsciously.
 It started to enter my mind before labels.
 It broke down barriers in my mind between categories of people.
 And it humanized people who hurt me, people I might be tempted to write off as monsters.

 Something incredible started happening.
 I was feeling warmth toward everybody, even people I might have felt animosity toward before.
 The differences between people seemed smaller.
 My mental chatter when observing strangers was quieter.
 If my headspace ever felt like a Comedy Central Roast before, it was increasingly feeling like an extended family gathering — I don’t know everybody in this room, but I know I’m connected to all of them.